- The Intrepid Experience

 * Learn about the city’s history at Heian-Jingu Shrine

-* Discover the meaning of tranquillity along the Path of Philosophy
+* Discover the meaning of tranquillity along the famous Path of Philosophy

-* Ride under the shade of hundreds of cherry trees
+* Cycle under the shade of hundreds of cherry trees

 What's included in this trip